ngandn18/project-4-Udacity-ML-Nano/README.md

 Lambda function for calling endpoint to predict image classification.

-Many important adjustment from lecture notes
+Many important adjustment from lecture notes.

+More details in writeup.pdf.